nolawnchairs/js-logger/README.md

 ### `interface` LoggerInstanceConfig

-Each individial logger you define must be configured with the following properties.
+Each individual logger you define must be configured with the following properties.

 | Property | Type | Description | Required |